crae6/cse15l-lab-reports/week1-lab-report.md

 * Then, reset your course-specific password and press enter instead of pressing "Check Password".
 (Checking password will provide and error)

+* I had some trouble on this portion, one thing that I figured out is that when you login to change your password, use your school account, NOT the course-specific account.

 ### **2. Install VSCode**

 * Go to [Visual Studio Code's website](https://code.visualstudio.com/) and install the version compatible with your computer.